History and Development of the Suzuki Method™ for the Organ

 Gunilla Rönnberg was appointed Suzuki Teacher Trainer on the organ by the European Suzuki Association in 2002.
 She has since then trained approximately 60 Suzuki organ teachers in Sweden at ESA Suzuki Teacher Training Levels 1 and 2 and has also given teacher training courses in the USA, in Chicago and Salt Lake City.

-Other places where Gunilla has had lectures in the Suzuki organ method is Minneapolis, Los Angeles, London, Turin, Copenhagen, Esbjerg, Cambridge and Sidney.
+Other places where Gunilla has had lectures in the Suzuki organ method is Minneapolis, Los Angeles, London, Turin, Copenhagen, Esbjerg, Cambridge and Sidney and Oslo.

 As a result of Gunilla’s Suzuki organ teacher training in Sweden, organ has become a popular instrument for young children.
 Professional organists have been encouraged by their churches to train as Suzuki organ teachers and many are planning to do so or have already taken the first level teacher training course.
 Activities for children have also included summer music courses for Suzuki organ students.